PRACTICAL ISSUES

 more than doubled, almost all of it at the expense of rain forests.

-Although this trend has slowed down, it still continues at an alarming and
+Although this trend has slowed down, it still continues at an alarming

 inexorable pace.